gov-cy/staging-govcy-design-system-docs/src/components/date_picker.md

 {.govcy-table}

 ## Accessibility
+Using the component with screen reader technology might prove difficult, so always allow users to enter the date using the text box directly.

 Make sure:
-- using the component with screen reader technology might prove difficult, so always allow users to enter the date using the text box directly.
-- you associate the `label` elements with the input they relate to, using the `for` attribute.
+- you associate the `label` elements with the input they relate to, using the `for` attribute
-- ypu display a hint with an example date and add  `aria-describedby` on the `input` element, with the id of the hint element.
+- you display a hint with an example date and add `aria-describedby` on the `input` element, with the id of the hint element
-- when displaying error massages, use `<span class="govcy-visually-hidden-error">Error:</span>` in the Error message area, and add  `aria-describedby` on the `text` element, with the id of the error message.
+- when displaying error massages, use `<span class="govcy-visually-hidden-error">Error:</span>` in the Error message area, and add  `aria-describedby` on the `text` element, with the id of the error message
 - not to disable copy and paste

 ## Contribute
-If you have used or researched this pattern, please et us know what you found so we can make it better for everyone.
+If you have used or researched this pattern, please let us know what you found so we can make it better for everyone.
 Send us an email at [dsf@dits.dmrid.gov.cy](mailto:dsf@dits.dmrid.gov.cy) to get in touch.

 We are particularly interested in:
 - research on screen readers